-SCCHA did not add any senior PBV properties in FY2018.
-With 921 total households being able to move to a better unit and/or neighborhood as a result of this activity, SCCHA exceeded the benchmark of 774.
+In FY2019, SCCHA project-based 10 units in Met South, 6 of those being for seniors 55 years or older.
+With 814 total households being able to move to a better unit and/or neighborhood as a result of this activity, SCCHA exceeded the benchmark of 774.

 Activity 2015-3: Modify Elderly Definition for PBV Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 HC #4: Displacement Prevention Number of households at or below 80% of AMI that would lose assistance or need to move (decrease).
 Units designated for elderly households.
-45 0 0 Yes HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
-0 774 921 Yes
+HC #5: Increase in Resident Mobility 45 0 0 Yes Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
+0 780 819 Yes

-^{} Outcome assumes that 774 households will initially benefited from the activity the first year of implementation and then assumes a 5% vacancy rate (43 households) which will be filled with new households benefiting from the activity through 2019.
+\ Outcome assumes that 780 households will initially benefit from the activity the first year of implementation and then assumes a 5% vacancy rate (39 households) which will be filled with new households benefiting from the activity through 2020.